visaals/blog/content/posts/why-im-starting-this-blog.md

 Just like Aang from *Avatar: The Last Airbender* needed the help of previous avatars to save the world,  we need role models to help us persevere and most importantly — to believe in us.

-If anyone is an aspiring software engineer and is struggling to find software engineering job, feel free to reach out to me anytime. **My twitter DMs are open @visaals.** I've been through the job hunting process and can confirm it sucks.
+**If anyone is an aspiring software engineer and is struggling to find software engineering job, feel free to reach out to me anytime.** My twitter DMs are open @visaals.
+I've been through the job hunting process and can confirm it **sucks**.
 The unfortunate reality is that software engineering skills do not cleanly translate to demonstrating software engineering skills in while interviewing.
-I have spent considerable amount of time and energy curating the content I found most helpful, persevering through failed interviews, and ultimately getting five New Grad SWE job offers ranging from $70k to $150k annually.
+I have spent considerable amount of time and energy curating the content I found most helpful, persevering through failed interviews, and ultimately getting four New Grad SWE job offers that **more than doubled my intern return offer of 69k** annually.

 ### Chasing The Dream of Passive Income

-For the past ~2 years, I've followed several creators achieving a passive income through this process:
+For the past ~2 years, I've followed several creators achieving a passive income through this [process](https://www.youtube.com/watch?v=TH0nNn6SmXw):

 1. **consistently** giving away valuable content for free for years, which leads to
 2. **establishing credibility** with an unique online brand, with hours of useful content as proof, which leads to
 3. **gradually** building an audience of people that have gained value from your content, trust your expertise in certain areas, and benefit from your curated content recommendations, which allows you to
-4. **Utilizing** your audience as a distribution network for occasional paid content, in additional to the usual free content, with the idea is that the paid content is a form of *digital* *wealth* — "create once, sell forever", which compares to *real estate wealth* — "buy property, rent forever" or *business wealth* — "create a profitable business, sell the products forever."
+4. **utilizing** your audience as a distribution network for occasional paid content, in additional to the usual free content, with the idea is that the paid content is a form of *digital* *wealth* — "create once, sell forever", which compares to *real estate wealth* — "buy property, rent forever" or *business wealth* — "create a profitable business, sell the products forever."

 Here are a few examples of people who've followed this exact path growing positive-sum internet economy: